 Remember, the creation and appreciation of art is a personal and subjective process.
 You are free to photograph and interpret the world as you see it.

 It is also worth mentioning that as an artist you need a lot of practice and consistency.
-Getting desired results depends upon your hard work and benefitting from your mistakes.
+Getting desired results depends upon your hard work and benefiting from your mistakes.
 It never hurts to try something new.
 Even your mistakes are invaluable.
 Failure leads to success, and learning what not to do is as important as learning what to do.

 Key Points to Remember: